rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 Yes, but only for reads (and only if you then select `none` as your [_Read Consistency_](/docs/api/read-consistency/) level).
 It does not provide any scaling for writes, since all writes must go through the Leader. **rqlite is distributed primarily for high-availability and fault tolerance, not for performance**.
 In fact write performance is reduced relative to a standalone SQLite database, because of the round-trips between nodes and the need to write to the Raft log.

 ## What is the best way to increase rqlite performance?
 The simplest way to increase performance is to use higher-performance disks and a lower-latency network.
 This is known as _scaling vertically_.
 You could also consider using [Queued Writes](/docs/api/queued-writes/), or [Bulk Updates](/docs/api/bulk-api/) if you wish to improve write performance specifically.
+You can also check out the detailed guide on [_Performance_](/docs/guides/performance/).

 ## Where does rqlite fit into the CAP theorem?
 The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) states that it is impossible for a distributed database to provide consistency, availability, and partition tolerance simulataneously -- that, in the face of a network partition, the database can be available or consistent, but not both.